-Screening for colorectal cancer is covered under the Affordable Care Act for people over age 50.
-Depending on your insurance plan, you may be able to get tested at no cost to you.
-Talk with your insurance provider.
+Under the Affordable Care Act, insurance plans must cover screening for colorectal cancer for people over age 50.
+Depending on your insurance, you may be able to get tested at no cost to you.
+Talk with your insurance company.

 What do I ask the doctor?

-- What puts me at risk for colorectal cancer?
+- What is my risk for colorectal cancer?

-- When do I need to start getting tested?
+- When do you recommend that I start getting tested?

 - How often do I need to get tested?

-- What screening test do you recommend?
+- Which screening test do you recommend?
 Why?

-- What’s involved in screening?
+- What happens during the screening?
 How do I prepare?

 - Are there any dangers or side effects of screening?